claramrk/node-random-color-generator/README.md

 ##Functionality

+- User requests node index.js --> a box with a random color is returned with the according hex code in the middle
+- User requests node index.js color e.g. node index.js red --> a box in the color is returned, with the according hex code in the middle
+- User requests node index.js luminosity+color e.g. node index.js darkred --> a box in the color and luminosity is created, with the according hex code in the middle
+- Error messages:
+  -- If a user input in the wrong format is submitted, the program will return an error message prompting the user to put in the request in the supported format
+  -- If a user requests a color that is not supported, the user will be prompted to request a different color.

+##Task
 Create an application that will return a random color in the command line.
 It should work like this: When a user enters node index.js in the command line, a block of approximately 31x9 # characters colored with a random color (using hex code, e.g. #ff0000) should be generated.

 In addition to node index.js, it should also be able to accept the request for a: